Physician Mistakes Can Lead To Serious Birth Injuries

 Contact an Oakland Birth Injuries Attorney to Learn More

 If your baby suffers from birth injuries, our team at Venardi Zurada, LLP can assist with your legal options.
 These cases are based upon complicated medical malpractice principles, and our lawyers have the experience to protect your interests.
-Please contact our firm today to set up a free case review at our offices in Oakland, Walnut Creek, or Redding, CA.
+Please contact our firm today to set up a free case review at our offices in Oakland or Walnut Creek, CA.